Stratio/stratio-connector-mongodb/README.md

    > mvn crossdata-connector:install
 ```

-The user and the group of the service are setted up to root by default.
+The user and the group of the service are set up to root by default.
 It could be changed in the following file:

 ```
    > target/stratio-connector-mongodb-0.3.0/bin/stratio-connector-mongodb-0.3.0